This post from Seth Godin’s blog really got me thinking.

 To get a better picture of what remarkable means I looked up the definition online and found this:

 1. notably or conspicuously unusual; extraordinary: a remarkable change.

 notable, noteworthy, striking, extraordinary, wonderful, unusual, singular, uncommon.

 I hesitate to use the well-worn word of innovation, but it is connected to being remarkable.

 Here are two examples of innovative and out of the ordinary businesses I recently read about on Springwise.
-One is called Panty by Post, which offers a monthly subscription of specialty underwear sent in the mail.
-This is a unique combination of the subscription based business model, ease of on-line shopping, and luxury.
+One is called Panty by Post, which offers a monthly subscription of speciality underwear sent in the mail.
+This is a unique combination of the subscription-based business model, ease of on-line shopping, and luxury.

 The other company, Soup Cycle, delivers organic soup on a weekly basis by bicycle to your home or office.
 An original blend of a subscription based business model, organic, sustainable, and sourcing as well as selling the product locally.

 Wondering why you should bother being remarkable?
 Remember that being remarkable motivates people to talk about you and your business.
 Which leads to more clients and growth in your business.

 Being remarkable is about creating a unique and unforgettable experience.
 In the book The Experience Economy by Joseph Pine and James Gilmore they state, “…companies stage an experience whenever they engage customers, connecting with them in a personal, memorable way.”
 It’s about “acting with intention” so that there is meaning in the things you do.